Our Mission: To provide lifetime sanctuary for the equines we have previously rescued

-and serving as a voice against all abuse.
+and to remain a voice against all abuse.

 From sanctuary animals to owner assistance programs, we do more than adoptions.

 Interested in adopting one of our horses or donkeys?
 Here’s what you need to know.

 Volunteers at Equine Aid make a difference in the lives of formerly neglected or abused horses.

 Once an animal has had their health care fully updated and had their training addressed, we list them for adoption.
 Their skills vary from wonderful pets to good trail riding partners.
 Our policy on equine placement is full disclosure of what we know.
 We are happy to connect you with our vets and farriers if you have further questions.

 Our training process for equines who have not been handled often takes many months.
 On the other hand, some animals just need a brief refresher course.
 We vary the type and amount of training time for each equine depending on their individual needs.
 Our policy is to work without force at each animal’s pace.

 New arrivals go through at least thirty days quarantine and have their health care fully updated.
 In some cases their physical and mental rehabilitation takes much longer.
 You are encouraged and welcome to inquire about our animals’ health histories.